willbenica/lf-cli/README.md

     Use "lf-cli [command] --help" for more information about a command.
     ```

-* Get one the 100th page of leads with 100 leads per page without a config file:
+* Get 100th page of leads with 100 leads per page without a config file:

     ```zsh
     lf-cli get leads --accountID 123456 --lf-url "api.leadfeeder.com" --token "xxxxYYYYxxxxWWWWxxxxQQQ867512" -n 100 -z 100
     ```

-* Get a page the fist page of leads with 25 leads per page and pipe to `jq`
+* Get the fist page of leads with 25 leads per page and pipe to `jq`

     ```zsh
     lf-cli get leads -z 25 -n 1 -s 2021-01-01 | jq .